kfiross/payload-sidebar/README.md

 ## 🎨 Custom Icons

-Customize icons for any collection, global, or custom link using [Lucide icon names](https://lucide.dev/icons).
+The plugin uses a curated set of ~100 commonly used [Lucide icons](https://lucide.dev/icons) for admin interfaces.
+You can customize icons for any collection, global, or custom link.

 ### Basic Usage